Seamse/ci-project-one/README.md

 The pages now look as they should on mobile phones.

 **Unfixed Bugs**
-As the costume gallery is self explanatory and contains only visual elements in the form of photos I deliberately did not add a heading, despite this causing an error on the W3C validator for the gallery.html page.
+As the costume gallery is self explanatory and contains only visual elements in the form of photos I deliberately did not add a heading, despite this causing a warning on the W3C validator for the gallery.html page.
+In my opinion, adding a heading would ruin the page's aesthetic.

 ---